-For inexpensive graduation gifts, I have found towel and wash cloths a good thing.
+For inexpensive graduation gifts, I have found towels and wash cloths a good thing.
 These are especially useful for the college bound or for those starting up their own place.

 I don't usually purchase the expensive thick kind for this occassion.
 I can get more for less and this age group (especially males) doesn't take the care of laundry that warrants expensive towels.